 Octavium, 8/F, One Chinachem Central, 22 Des Voeux Road Central, Central | (+852) 2111 9395

 The dishes carry a distinctly Mediterranean flavour, as Chef Marcello is from the southern Campania region, so seafood is another must-try here.
-Be sure to make room for dessert though, as the Gelato is homemade and the Tiramisu is served to you from a bowl.
+Be sure to make room for dessert though, as the gelato is homemade and the tiramisu is served to you from a bowl.
 For the vino lovers, go for an Italian wine pairing from the two-storey wine cellar with floor-to-ceiling vinothéque.

 Grissini, 2/F, Grand Hyatt Hong Kong, 1 Harbour Road, Wan Chai | (+852) 2584 7722

 Sabatini is a true Italian institution.
 It’s been around since our parents first started dating, and will probably be around when our kids start dating.
-When it comes to their recipe for longevity, the proof is in the pudding: the quality of the food has stayed consistently high, the cosy countryside cottage-esque furnishings (modelled after the original Sabatini in Rome) are timeless, and the live band that roams from table to table is essential dinnertime entertainment.
+When it comes to their recipe for longevity, the proof is in the pudding: the quality of the food has stayed consistently high, the rustic furnishings (modelled after the original Sabatini in Rome) are timeless, and the live band that roams from table to table is essential dinnertime entertainment.

 Sabatini, 3/F, The Royal Garden, 69 Mody Road, Tsim Sha Tsui | (+852) 2733 2000